-It’s more than likely that there is no clear path to get items from the objects’ fourth-floor location to the loading dock.
+If your collection lives on the fourth floor, for instance, it’s likely that the path to the loading dock is circuitous.
 Furthermore, the loading dock may not be the same height as the moving truck.
-It might be necessary to transport the items on smaller vehicles to a staging area before you put them on the larger truck—kind of like smaller boats taking passengers to a cruise ship that’s too large for the port.
+It might be necessary to transport the items on smaller vehicles to a staging area before you put them on the larger truck—like smaller boats taking passengers to a cruise ship that’s too large for the port.

-Remember that these materials have been organized in a specific way for the people on the receiving end, and make sure the people handling the materials at any point during the move preserve this organization.
+If you have an archivist helping with your move, these materials will have been organized in a specific way for the people on the receiving end.
+Make sure the people handling the materials at any point during the move preserve this organization.

 Some moving companies will offer GPS locators so you can track trucks in real time.
-If this is not the case, get the phone number for the dispatcher or driver so you can remain in contact throughout the move to ensure a chain of accountability.
+If this is not available, get the phone number for the dispatcher or driver so you can remain in contact throughout the move to ensure a chain of accountability.

 Chris Juhasz, C.A., History Factory’s managing archivist, considers these the five most important considerations in any archives move:

-History Factory has more than 40 years of experience handling archives and would be happy to help you launch or relocate your corporate archives.
-Contact us today!
+History Factory has more than 40 years of experience handling archives and would be pleased to help you launch or relocate your corporate archives.
+Get in touch to learn more.